 French Bulldogs are excellent companions for millions of households around the world.
 It’s why they’ve become one of the most popular dogs in America.
-And while they’re active and energetic dogs, you may be wondering if swimming is a good activity for them.
+But while they may be active and energetic dogs, you may be wondering if they’re capable swimmers.

-So, can French Bulldogs Swim?
-No, French Bulldogs cannot swim well.
+French Bulldogs cannot swim well.
 Thanks to their brachycephaly skull, a Frenchie’s facial structure will have a short nasal passage and flat skull.
 This makes it difficult for French Bulldogs to tilt their heads upward in water, thus making it difficult to breath while swimming.
 And considering their dense bodies and short legs, Frenchies may struggle with swimming for long periods of time.

 RECOMMENDED: Are French Bulldogs Smart?